LMS Route: Nuneaton to Leamington

 Old Milverton Lineside Views: lnwr_oldmil1454a

-'G2a' No 8921 is seen with an original round top firebox rather than the later
+'G2A' No 8921 is still carrying its original round top firebox whilst the

-version with a Belpaire (visually a square) firebox.
+carried a Belpaire firebox which visually looked square.
 Whilst the LNER, under

-Gresley, Thomson and Peppercorn, continued to use the round top firebox
+Gresley and Thomson continued to use the round top firebox, most other railway

-built with round top fireboxes were over time to receive the Belpaire
+that had originally been built with round top fireboxes were, over time, to

 back